 If you’re driving a car, your vehicle must be from 1999 or later.
-Since you’re not actually transporting passengers, the vehicle requirements for Uber Eats are less stringent than for Uber itself.
+Since you’re not actually transporting passengers, the vehicle requirements to deliver with Uber Eats are less stringent than to drive with Uber itself.

 That said, though, you still cannot drive a rental vehicle for Uber Eats.
 That is, unless, you rent it directly through Uber.
 The company provides a variety of vehicle options for drivers who don’t own their own car.